-- Ensure development is located appropriately and that natural hazards such as flood and bushfire are avoided or mitigated. - Encourage sustainability, energy efficiency and renewable energy across the LGA. - Continue to provide education around sustainability and waste issues to the community. - Advocate improvements to residential building codes and State planning policies to better align with State net zero carbon emission aspirations. - Encourage water-sensitive urban design on new development, including through encouraging permeability of the public and private domain. - Encourage transport demand initiatives that help to reduce greenhouse gas emissions. - Support the take-up of electric vehicles and associated charging infrastructure. - Support water efficiency and alternative sources of water for resilient whole-of-water-cycle management. - Review landscape and street tree planting strategies and guidelines. - Substantially increase overall tree canopy across the LGA, including the City Centre. - Pursue opportunities with utilities to deliver integrated energy water and waste infrastructure where community benefits are delivered. - Pursue waste outcomes that are safe, efficient, cost-effective, maximise recycling and that contribute to the built form and liveability of the community.
+- Ensure development is located appropriately and that natural hazards are avoided or mitigated. - Encourage sustainability, energy efficiency and renewable energy across the LGA. - Advocate improvements to residential building codes and State planning policies to better align with State net zero carbon emission aspirations. - Encourage water-sensitive urban design on new development. - Support water efficiency and alternative sources of water for resilient whole-of-water-cycle management. - Review landscape and street tree planting strategies and guidelines. - Substantially increase overall tree canopy across the LGA, including the City Centre. - Pursue opportunities with utilities to deliver integrated energy water and waste infrastructure where community benefits are delivered. - Pursue waste outcomes that are safe, efficient, cost-effective, maximise recycling and that contribute to the built form and liveability of the community.